-Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace
+Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Jake Canuso

-Italian-British actor Jake Canuso is rumoured to be desirous about the Dancing On Ice line-up.
-The Benidorm star, who performed Mateo Castellanos in the ITV comedy, just lately appeared in sitcom Scarborough, Dangerous Schooling and Cardinal Burns.
+Italian-British actor Jake Canuso is rumoured to be curious about the Dancing On Ice line-up.
+The Benidorm star, who performed Mateo Castellanos in the ITV comedy, not too long ago appeared in sitcom Scarborough, Unhealthy Training and Cardinal Burns.

 Dancing on Ice will return in 2021.
 You too can try what else is on with our TV Information.